Private Equity • Value Creation • Portfolio Operations

 Operating model Why the fit is strong What portfolio leaders can see What value can be unlocked

-Field services roll-ups Many branches, vans, local purchasing, vendor sprawl Tooling, supplies, service-related tail spend, quote activity Consolidation opportunities and earlier visibility into commitments
+Field services roll-ups Many branches, vans, local purchasing, field card usage, vendor sprawl Tooling, supplies, service-related tail spend, quote activity, and expense activity Consolidation opportunities and earlier visibility into commitments

-Multi-unit consumer services High location count and recurring local spend Location-level behavior, overlap, and budget drift Margin improvement and cleaner operating discipline
+Multi-unit consumer services High location count and recurring local spend Location-level behavior, overlap, card usage, and budget drift Margin improvement and cleaner operating discipline

-Specialized distribution Distributed nodes with category-level vendor usage Vendor overlap, payment patterns, and price inconsistency Negotiation leverage and improved controls
+Specialized distribution Distributed nodes with category-level vendor usage Vendor overlap, payment patterns, expense patterns, and price inconsistency Negotiation leverage and improved controls

 Addressing friction